averagesecurityguy/cheat-sheets/kali_docker_ec2_install.md

 Install Docker and Kali
 -----------------------
 1. Copy the docker_kali_setup.sh script (below) to the new instance and run the script.
-This will update the server, install docker, and download a minimal Kali docker image.
+This will update the server, install docker, and download a full Kali docker image.
+This will take a while.
-2. Once the script is finished, run the following command to get a root shell in the Kali docker image

-    `sudo docker run -t -i kalilinux/kali-linux-docker /bin/bash`

-3. Once inside the root shell run the following command to install the full Kali image:

-    `apt-get update && apt-get install kali-linux-full`

-4. Exit the docker shell.
+    `sudo sh docker_kali_setup.sh`

-5. When you want to run a Kali command start a new root shell in docker and execute the command.
+2. When you want to run a Kali command start a new root shell in docker and execute the command.

-    `sudo docker run -t -i kalilinux/kali-linux-docker /bin/bash`
+    `sudo docker run -t -i kali <command>`

-6. If you will be running services, such as metasploit, inside the docker container then you need to start docker with the following command.
+3. If you will be running services, such as metasploit, inside the docker container then you need to start docker with the following command.

-    `sudo docker run --net=host -t -i kalilinux/kali-linux-docker /bin/bash`
+    `sudo docker run --net=host -t -i kali /bin/bash`

+4. If you would like to save any changes you've made to the container run the commit command after exiting.

+    `sudo docker commit $(sudo docker ps -lq) kali`

 Docker Kali Setup Script